All Episodes

 You're going home to your flat screen TVs, man.

-You got your cell phones, you got your steak dinners.
+You got your steak dinners.

 Just go for it.

-Go back to the hill, sit in your office and make it happen.
+Go back to the Hill, sit in your office and make it happen.

 Tax cuts, school choice.

-Get rid of Obamacare, do it now.
+Get rid of Obamacare.

 They are not going to be reasonable.